Stanton hits hardest HR clocked by Statcast, Yanks top Texas

 Jurickson Profar hit a solo homer in the fourth inning, and Choo added a two-run double in the fifth to make it 5-3.

-Stanton hit his lined shot out to left in the fifth inning, and Walker’s home run in the sixth made it 7-3.
+Stanton hit his lined shot out to left in the fifth inning, making it the third straight game he’s homered in.
+Walker’s home run in the sixth made it 7-3.

 All-Star closer Aroldis Chapman walked two in the ninth before getting a fielder’s choice from pinch-hitter Isiah Kiner-Falefa and striking out Choo and Odor.